 24. Value Prop Equation

-An easy and simple way to convey the benefits of your product is by breaking it down to its useful components.
+This ad copy template offers an easy and simple way to convey the benefits of your product by breaking it down to its useful components.
 These short and sweet equations can show the user what your product is, how it differs from the competition, and why it brings value to the user.

 25. Facts & Stats